International Association of Rebekah Assemblies: History

-In 1850, Schuyler Colfax was tasked to write a Degree for women.
+In 1850, Schuyler Colfax was asked to write a Degree for women.
 The Rebekah Lodges were founded on 20 September 1851, when, after considerable debate, the Sovereign Grand Lodge of the Independent Order of Odd Fellows voted to adopt the Rebekah Degree, largely due to the efforts of Odd Fellow Schuyler Colfax, U.S. Vice President from 1869 to 1873.
 The first Rebekah Degrees were honorary awards only, conferred on wives and daughters of Odd Fellows at special Lodge meetings, and recipients were known as "Daughters of Rebekah".
 The name is taken from the Biblical character of Rebekah.

-The early Daughters of Rebekah had no lodge system of their own, and operated in an informal and local manner.
+The early Daughters of Rebekah had no lodge system of their own, operating informally and locally.
 On September 25, 1868, the IOOF voted to establish Degree Lodges of the Daughters of Rebekah, mirroring the existing arrangements for their male counterparts.
-The Daughters were given the right to elect their own officers, charge initiation fees, collect dues and undertake charitable and benevolent activities.
+The Daughters were given the right to elect their officers, charge initiation fees, collect dues, and undertake charitable and benevolent activities.
 The name was changed to "Degree of Rebekah" in 1874.

 Teachings and symbolism

 The Rebekah Degree was designed especially for women, and its ceremony and lectures are based upon the characters of notable women in Biblical history.
-It is named for that woman of early Hebrew history whose kindness and hospitality to a humble and unknown stranger was thought to best portray the nobility and character of women.
+It is named for that woman of early Hebrew history whose kindness and hospitality to a humble and unknown stranger was thought the best portrayal of the nobility and character of women.
 There are also other notable women of Biblical history whose characters and virtues form the basis for the Rebekah Degree and lessons of life to be followed by the Rebekahs.
-They were famous for their loyalty, patriotism, for civic and national services, for humanitarianism, and for devotion to God and the cause of righteousness among mankind.
+They were famous for their loyalty, patriotism, civic and national services, for humanitarianism, and for devotion to God and the cause of righteousness among mankind.

 The Rebekah Degree ceremony is illustrated by distinctive symbols employed in the work of the degree, each having a significance and an appropriate application: